Spanish Immersion Experience

 I had the same small group of classmates each week with the same teacher.

-Espanol Interactivo is good for those who have a solid grammar base and want to practice conversational Spanish.
+In my opinion, Espanol Interactivo is good for those who have a solid grammar base of the following:

 We thoroughly enjoyed our 2-month stay in Oaxaca and found many pet-friendly restaurants and places to visit in the area.

 Finding a pet-friendly Spanish School in Mexico City is a challenge.

 The most popular Spanish language school in Mexico City is at the national university – UNAM.
 The program is called the CEPE- Centro de Enseñanza Para Extranjeros.

 This program is located in the Polanco area of Mexico City.

 They have an entire curriculum around teaching Spanish to foreigners and it is reasonably priced.